tonyseel/blog.hatkit.com/_posts/blog/2017-11-28-dropshipping.md

 Raena Lynn of Southern California never thought she could earn a living online until she discovered about dropshipping.
 It was only a matter of time and she was able to quit her two jobs and work from home, which allowed her to spend a lot more time with her 2 daughters.

-I first learned about Raena Lynn from a colleague and decided to reach out to her and interview her for our work from home blog and special report.
+I first learned about Raena Lynn from a colleague and decided to reach out to her and interview her for our dropshipping blog and special report.

 "I actually make more money now each month dropshipping than I ever did previously with 2 or more jobs!
 I make more income now in 60 minutes a day than I could ever earn with a full-time job.
 My life completely revolves around my 2 daughters and this unique opportunity gives me the ability to work wherever I want and whenever I want."